Office Building Construction in Oklahoma City, OK

 Delivery Process

 Field execution is mapped in advance so major decisions, inspections, and trade interfaces are sequenced before they can affect schedule continuity.
+The process steps below describe how we move from preconstruction into active construction.

 • Align permit strategy and early procurement packages